microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 **Username: +++@lab.CloudPortalCredential(User1).Username+++**

 **Temporary Access Pass: +++@lab.CloudPortalCredential(User1).AccessToken+++**

+- Wait between 10 and 15 seconds for the process to configure your personal environment to start.
+You will see a dialog informing you about the ongoing process.

 - If this is the very first time you run Copilot Studio and if you don't have a license, you will see the following screen through which you will be able to start a trial period.